-The following costs relating to the implementation of the project shall not be considered eligible: a) debts and debt service charges (interest);
+The following costs relating to the implementation of the project shall not be considered eligible:

-- a) provisions for losses or liabilities; - b) costs declared by the Beneficiary and already financed by the Union budget; - c) purchases of land or buildings for an amount exceeding 10% of the eligible expenditure of the project concerned; - d) exchange-rate losses; - e) duties, taxes and charges, including VAT, except where non-recoverable under the relevant national tax legislation, unless otherwise provided in appropriate provisions negotiated with CBC partner countries; - f) loans to third parties; - g) fines, financial penalties and expenses of litigation; - h) contributions in kind (as defined in Art.
-14(1) of the IR); - i) other costs specified as ineligible in the budget heading description.
+- a) debts and debt service charges (interest); - b) provisions for losses or liabilities; - c) costs declared by the Beneficiary and already financed by the Union budget; - d) purchases of land or buildings for an amount exceeding 10% of the eligible expenditure of the project concerned; - e) exchange-rate losses; - f) duties, taxes and charges, including VAT, except where non-recoverable under the relevant national tax legislation, unless otherwise provided in appropriate provisions negotiated with CBC partner countries; - g) loans to third parties; - h) fines, financial penalties and expenses of litigation; - i) contributions in kind (as defined in Art.
+14(1) of the IR); - j) other costs specified as ineligible in the budget heading description.